 - Data that is necessary for the performance of a task related to the public interest

 This still means, for the principle of transparency, that the employee should know how their data is to be used.
+Consider writing down data rights in your employee handbook.
 Defining “legitimate interest” also means that the data must be proportionate and processed with minimal intrusiveness.

 ➤ If you need help organising employee data and files, DCS’s Filestore EDM makes sure files can retrieved quickly.
 Click to see Filestore EDM.